wissem01chiha/tinydnn/README.md

 Nothing.
 All you need is a C++14 compiler (gcc 4.9+, clang 3.6+ or VS 2015+).

 ## Build
-tiny-dnn is header-only, so *there's nothing to build*.
+tinydnn is header-only, so *there's nothing to build*.
 If you want to execute sample program or unit tests, you need to install [cmake](https://cmake.org/) and type the following commands:

 ```
 cmake . -DBUILD_EXAMPLES=ON